Clicky

 2. It Enables Us To Comprehend The Bible As God Intended

 One of the best parts of attending a Bible study as a group is getting to know new individuals, many of whom are very different from us.
 A shared devotion to Christ may be the only bonding experience certain groups can provide, and that’s not always a terrible thing.
-The value of diversity cannot be overstated.
-However, the Bible’s interpretation and comprehension can be complicated by the wide variety of people’s perspectives, beliefs, cultural backgrounds, life experiences, etc.

 Studying the Bible should lead one to accept God’s promises, learn his commands, and live by them.
-As a small, faithful group, beginning your Bible study with prayer allows you to quickly find common ground and ask God to open your eyes to view things from His perspective.
+As a small, faithful group, beginning your Bible study with prayer allows you to quickly find common ground and ask God to open your eyes to view things from his perspective.

-It’s really different from our way of doing things to follow His path.
+It’s really different from our way of doing things to follow his path.
 Praying helps us keep our egos in check so that we don’t let our insufficient knowledge or adverse life experiences dictate how we interpret the Bible.
-As an alternative, we are molded by the scriptures.
+As an alternative, we are molded by the Scriptures.
 In a perfect world, that would be the case.

 3. It Reminds Us Where Our Attention Ought To Be